 - Stock exchanges also often specialize in green and sustainable investments.
 For example, the Luxembourg Green Exchange (LGX), attached to the Luxembourg Stock Exchange, operates as a dedicated platform for green, social and sustainable securities.
 The current state of Sustainable Financing

 Today, the value of an investment is no longer just about returns.
 An increasing number of investors are also calling for their money to make a positive impact on society and the world at large.
 Investors are realizing that investing in sustainable projects, ESG complied projects is not just good for the environment and society, but it can deliver substantial financial rewards.
 ESG practices are proven to have reduced the risk and exposure of a company in many ways.

 Investments in sustainable projects are increasing at a rapid pace.
 As per a report by US-SIF, assets under management using sustainable-investing strategies grew 42% from $12 trillion in 2018 to $17.1 trillion in 2020.
 While Sustainable financing is gaining pace rapidly, it is still not enough.
-As compared to investment in fossil fuels and other unsustainable sectors and practices investment into sustainable practices are still dwarf.
+As compared to investment in fossil fuels and other unsustainable sectors and practices investment in sustainable practices are still dwarfed.
 As per a report by WWF, around $2.4 trillion or roughly 2.5 percent of global GDP annually needs to be invested in the energy system between 2016 and 2035 to limit global warming to 1.5°C, which is unlikely to be met at present levels of investment.

 The child of Sustainable finance has moved from crawling to walking, but it’s high time and it needs to start running if we have to meet our SDG goals.
-Corporates, Institutes, and Governments all need to come together and make policies that further channels the capital into sustainability.
+Corporations, Institutes, and Governments all need to come together and make policies that further channels the capital into sustainability.